canvas elementwidthheightinterface HTMLCanvasElement : HTMLElement {

 First, rules for parsing a hash-name reference

-element must be followed.
+to a map element must be followed.
 This will return

 either an element (the map) or null.